TyrionJ/SaB-Net/README.md

-The source code and sample data will be available under accepting.
+The source code will be available under accepting.